Protein: Fish (Cod)

 Prepare the batter

-First sift the flour, baking powder and salt together in a bowl.
-At this point you can also add an optional tablespoon of salmon seasoning or Cajun seasoning for some added flavor.
+First sift the flour, baking powder and a pinch of salt together in a large bowl.
+At this point you can also add an optional tablespoon of seafood seasoning or Cajun seasoning for some added flavor.
 This, however, is not the traditional way of doing it.

 Make sure to keep the batter as cool as possible.
 If you do not plan on using it immediately, place it in the refrigerator until you are ready to use it.
 Fresh batter works best, so do not wait too long.
 It is very important to the final texture of the batter that the batter is as cold as possible.